confluentinc/tutorials/agentic-ai-streaming-agent/flinksql/README.md

 If you add more complaints about the site undergoing maintenance, you will see that the agent doesn't take action.
 You will see reasons explaining why; for example, `An issue similar to your problem already exists in the team's Linear workspace`.

-## Run the streaming agent continuously
+## Run the Streaming Agent continuously

 Once you are satisfied with an agent's quality, you can run it continuously by wrapping it as a [`CREATE TABLE AS SELECT`](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#create-table-as-select-ctas) statement: